-Promoting Positive Behaviour
+Parent Guide to Promoting Positive Behaviour

 Being a parent is a wonderful experience with many magical moments that create memories to treasure for a lifetime.
-Sometimes there are bumps in the road which can be caused by a young child's challenging behaviour.
-All parents will have differing experiences of challenging behaviour with their children.
-Some children may exhibit more challenging behaviour than others but as parents, you may feel like your child is the only one who is behaving in this way.
-This is not the case.
+Sometimes there are bumps in the road which can be caused by a young child's behaviour that challenges us.
+All parents will have differing experiences of behaviour that challenges with their children, rest assured you are not alone.

-This factsheet has been developed to offer some tips to promote and support positive behaviour, identify some of the typical behaviours that your child may display and suggest ways in which you can work with your child's nursery to help combat them.
+This factsheet has been developed to offer some tips to promote and support positive behaviour, identify some of the typical behaviours that your child may display which may be challenging, and suggest ways in which you can work together with your child's nursery.
 Working with the nursery to implement strategies will ensure consistency to enable you and your child to have a more settled time at home and nursery.